amaninders/lighthouse-web-notes/readme.md

 # Amaninder's Notes

 ## Summary
-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Amaninder](https://github.com/amaninders) for the [Lighthouse Labs](https://www.lighthouselabs.com) Web Development Bootcamp.